 One of the problems, especially on social based sites, was that I was disagreeing with people and ideas that were big in the community.

-So, I decided that the best way to move forward was to start my own discussion, via a medium over which I had editorial control.
+So, I decided that the best way to move forward was to start my own discussion.
 The powerful part of this solution is that while people who don’t want to participate are free to avoid visiting, they are not able to hide the discussion from people who do want to participate.
 That’s a pretty big deal.

 So, I did that.
 I built a blog, grew it, and gained a voice.
 I’m still doing it.
 And you know what?
 It’s going pretty well.
 I have a good audience, I’m having fun, and I’m actually making some money doing it.